 First, decide on a goal date — when you want to have the money saved by.
 Then, divide the goal amount by the time frame, in months, to determine how much cash you need to stash away each month.
 Finally, decide where to keep the funds.

 • If your goal is short-term, you may want to consider putting your cash in a high-interest savings account or money market account.
 Either type of account is relatively low risk and is likely to be FDIC or NCUA insured, depending on the financial institution.

 • If the goals are more long-term, retirement accounts or brokerage accounts are worth considering since they may help your money grow.

 Creating a Budget

-Using a tool like SoFi Relay makes it easy to track and categorize your expenses.
+Using a tool like SoFi or another digital tool makes it easy to track and categorize your expenses.
 It also helps you find ways to save and lets you monitor your progress toward your goals.

 Photo credit: iStock/MarsBars

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2023 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.